 Form a team.
-Improvement teams are made up of members that represent all key roles in the clinic/program.
-This reinforces the concept that "those that do the work must change the work."
+Improvement teams are made up of members who represent all key roles in the clinic/program.
+This reinforces the concept that "those who do the work must change the work."

 Set specific, measurable goals for access and office efficiency and, later, for clinical care.

 Build a flow map to understand all the elements of a patient's visit through the office, and identify where challenges and constraints exist.

 Collect and analyze data to understand system performance and, later, to assess the impact of changes, ie, whether changes have resulted in authentic improvements.
 Ongoing measurement is essential to improve and maintain top system performance.

 Tests of change are applied using The Model for Improvement PDSA (Plan-Do-Study-Act) cycles.